thomasduft/metrikr/README.md

 # metrikr

-A tool to visualize your metrics over time
+A tool to visualize your metrics over time.

-## METRICS

-- Maintainability index (midx)
-- Class coupling (ccoup)
-- Cyclomatic complexity (ccomp)
-- Depth of inheritance (dofin)
-- Code Coverage (ccov)

 ## Workflow

 Prerequisites:

-- current sources locally pulled
-- config file adjusted to point to the pulled directory

-### 1. Generating assets => MetricSources

-- metrics.xml
-- sonarqube.json

-Brainstorming:

-- xlsx file
+- SonarQube api key available

-### 2. Creating a run
+### 1. Creating a run

-- parsing metric sources
+- pulling configures metrics from SonarQube
 - generates a run => json structure with results
+  - json file
+  - need to be stored and versioned in git

-### 3. Use runs to visualize metrics over time
+### 2. Use runs to visualize metrics over time

 - create dataset that feeds a line chart in a simple html page
 - feed a xlsx sheet